Skip to main content

 How can I speed up the extension process?

-Our team will continue following up regularly until we hear back.
-Asking your manager to reach out directly to their contact at the vendor may also help push things along.
-Even if your manager has already initially approved the extension, asking them to follow up with the vendor and ask to push the approval through to Trusted can help speed up the process.
+Even if your manager has already given initial approval, having them follow up with the vendor and request that the approval be pushed through to Trusted can help speed up the process.

 Did this answer your question?